 - Write them a letter: Letters are useful because they allow you to completely and appropriately lay out your thoughts.
 Plus, you can keep a copy of the letter in case you need to reach out to management later.

 In both instances, keep your speech short, either with a five-minute conversation or a succinct letter.
-It may be hard to predict how your neighbors will react, so avoid any passive-aggressive language, and calmly walk away from the situation if they become aggressive.
+It may be hard to predict how your neighbors will react to your noise complaint, so avoid any passive-aggressive language, and calmly walk away from the situation if they become aggressive.

 If white noise and remediation measures don’t work, it may be time to break out the DIY soundproofing equipment.
 Take a look at the space where your ceiling meets your wall, then at the spaces around your light fixtures.
 As we mentioned, sound waves from impact and airborne noises bounce in the hollow space between your ceiling and your upstairs neighbor’s floor.
 These sound waves escape through the ceiling and wall connections and light fixture gaps, letting sound into your apartment.